awsdocs/amazon-workspaces-administration-guide/doc_source/copy-custom-image.md

 There are no additional charges for copying an image across Regions\.
 However, the quota for the number of images in the destination Region applies\.

 You can copy images one by one using the console\.
-To bulk copy images, use the CopyWorkspaces API operation or the copy\-workspace\-image command in the AWS command line interface \(CLI\)\.
+To bulk copy images, use the CopyWorkspaceImage API operation or the copy\-workspace\-image command in the AWS command line interface \(CLI\)\.
 For more information, see [ CopyWorkspaceImage](https://docs.aws.amazon.com/workspaces/latest/api/API_CopyWorkspaceImage.html) in the *Amazon WorkSpaces API Reference* or see [ copy\-workspace\-image](https://docs.aws.amazon.com/cli/latest/reference/workspaces/copy-workspace-image.html) in the *AWS CLI Command Reference*\.

 **To copy an image**